TheLittleNestPlayschool/TheLittleNest/docs/21-design-intents.md

 It might create connection.

+We begin every feature by asking:

+**"What moment are we trying to create?"**

+Only after we can answer that question do we begin designing the feature itself.

+Features create moments.

+Moments create memories.

+Memories create lifelong relationships with The Little Nest.

 If a feature performs a task but creates no emotional value, we should ask whether it belongs in The Little Nest.

 The best experiences happen when technology disappears and families simply enjoy the moment together.